-The key to Arts & Crafts furniture quality and durability, are mortise and tenon joints, a single Stickley chair can have over 30 such joints.
-A blind tenon is concealed within the mortise .
-While in a through tenon the end of the tenon is visible and part of the form of the piece.
-Tenons, whether blind, through, pinned or keyed, are the very best way to join furniture together.
+Key to Arts and Crafts furniture quality and durability are mortise-and-tenon joints.
+A single Stickley chair can have more than 30 such joints.
+A blind tenon is concealed within the mortise, while in a through-tenon the end of the tenon is visible and is part of the form of the piece.
+Tenons, whether blind, through, pinned, or keyed, are the very best way to join furniture together.

-This distinctive form of tenon found in Arts & Crafts furniture uses a wedge shaped “key” inserted in to a tenon that pass through the side of a board to secure it in place .
+In this distinctive form of tenon found in Arts and Crafts furniture, a wedge-shaped “key”is inserted into a tenon that passes through the side of a board to secure it in place.
 This traditional and highly effective mechanical joint gives exceptional strength and rigidity to the furniture.

 Resawing is a process of splitting thick lumber into thinner boards.
-The split halves are then opened like a book revealing identical grain.
-This painstaking process creates beautifully grained panels on all Stickley pieces it’s used on.
-Making panels this way is more costly and more labor intensive, however, it is much more attractive than randomly matched boards.
+The split halves are then opened like a book, revealing identical grain.
+This painstaking process creates beautifully grained panels on all Stickley pieces where it’s used.
+Making panels this way is more costly and more labor intensive, but the result is much more attractive than randomly matched boards.

-Oak, sawn parallel to the medullary rays is known as quarter-sawn, this type of cut produces boards of exceptional strength and reveals the prized ray flake patterning of oak that makes each piece of furniture unique.
-Quartersawn white oak is much less likely to crack, check or warp than when it is flat sawn.
+Oak that is sawn parallel to the medullary rays is known as quartersawn.
+This type of cut produces boards of exceptional strength and reveals the prized ray flake patterning that makes each piece of oak furniture unique.
+Quartersawn white oak is much less likely to crack, check, or warp than oak that is flat sawn.
 This method is used in Mission style construction exclusively.
 Watch a video to learn more!

 The side rails of some Stickley beds are locked into special casting.
-The end rails are mortised and tenoned into the posts and locked with wood pins.
-We use top quality 5/4″ solid oak, cherry and maple for bed rails.
+The end rails are mortised and tenoned into the posts and secured with wooden pins.
+We use top-quality 5/4″ solid oak, cherry, and maple for bed rails.
 Two panhead screws are positioned at the ends of each rail to fit into an iron casting with a tongued slot.
-Our beds won’t wobble or rock.
+As a result, our beds won’t wobble or rock.
 Watch a video to learn more!

-We are focused on building furniture for life; furniture that is passed down from generation to generation.
-Furniture for life.
-More than 90 percent of Stickley’s products are still made by our own craftsmen in our upstate New York and North Carolina workshops.
+We are focused on building furniture that is passed down from generation to generation—furniture for life.
+More than 90 percent of Stickley’s products are still made by our own craftspeople in our Upstate New York and North Carolina workshops.

 Since 1900, the Stickley philosophy has been “living in harmony with nature.”
 Our focus on durability, quality, efficiency, and long-term results permeates our management and manufacturing process.
 We comply with strict federal, state, and local environmental regulations and are a proud member of the Sustainable Furnishings Council.